SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

 <TabItem value="macOS">

 1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Oracle instance which needs to be monitored.
-2. Restart the otelcol-sumo process using the below command:
+2. Restart the otelcol-sumo process using:
    ```sh
    otelcol-sumo --config /etc/otelcol-sumo/sumologic.yaml --config "glob:/etc/otelcol-sumo/conf.d/*.yaml"
    ```